Ek Tha Raja Ek Thi Rani: Season 1

 Due to Badi Rani Maa and Rageshowri, Ranaji marries Rageshowri and loses his memory, and forgets Gayatri.
 Gayatri is thrown off a cliff by Badi Rani Maa.
 She is then saved by Lukhan and then disguises as Savitri to help Ranaji (King Rana) regain his memory.
 On the other hand, Lakshyaraj, Chandravadan's son, discovers that Gayatri is alive.
 He tells Badi Rani Maa this truth before he dies due to a spear passing through his chest during a performance at the festival of colours.
 Badi Rani Maa later confirms and realizes it is true.
 She tries to bring Ranaji and Savatri together in order to expose Savatri as Gayatri to King Rana (Ranaji).
-On the day she wants to real the truth about Badi Rani Maa and Rageshwari to King Rana, Badi Rani Maa posses so may threats all to no avail, such as planting a bomb in Gayatri's carriage, and even sending a man to kill the priest who has come to testify against Badi Rani Maa.
-Everything seemed to be in the favour of Gayatri as the priest's testimony convinces Ranaji, until Badi Rani Maa exposes savatri's real face in front of every one by pouring water on her.
+On the day she wants to real the truth about Badi Rani Maa and Rageshwari to King Rana, Badi Rani Maa poses so many threats all to no avail, such as planting a bomb in Gayatri's carriage, and even sending a man to kill the priest who has come to testify against Badi Rani Maa.
+Everything seemed to be in the favour of Gayatri as the priest's testimony convinces Ranaji, until Badi Rani Maa exposes Savatri's real face in front of every one by pouring water on her.
 King Rana becomes angry again, and sends Gayatri and Rajmata to the dungeon.
 Later he meets Gayatri to tell him the truth.
 They then decide to redo everything on the cliff again.
 Badi Rani Maa tries to convince Ranaji to just kill Rajmata and Gayatri, as it is how politics is played.
 But she fails in her attempt.
 On the hill, Badi Rani Maa has once again already exchanged the fake bullets with real ones.
 This time Ranaji decides to shoot Gayatri.
 As Gayatri is shot by Ranaji, he begins to experience a trauma.
 Badi Rani Maa begins to laugh and jubilate on the hill that Gayatri is finally dead.
 But Gayatri finally gets up and so does Ranaji.
 King Rana reveals to Badi Rani Maa that he switched the bullets again after she put real bullets.
 Badi Rani Maa then calls her goons to kill Ranaji.
 She reveals that she suspected something could happen so she came prepared.
 But Rajmata intervenes the scene with her own guards who arrest Badi Rani Maa's goons.
 Badi Rani Maa then removes a big gun from clothes and points it at King Rana's face.
 All hope seems to be lost until Swarnalekha and Lukhan throw a stick at Badi Rani Maa's head, knocking her out.
 Badi Rani Maa and Rageshwari are sent to the dungeon.
 Happiness returns to the inhabitants of the palace as Lukhan and Swarna (Lakshyaraj's wife) are getting married.
 But with the help of her son, Kunwar Chandravadan, The vengeful Badi Rani Maa comes to grace the occasion with a jungle man named Kaal.
 Kaal kills Ranaji during a faceoff.
 He also throws a knife at Swarnalekha (Swarna).
 As he tries to kill Gayatri by Badi Rani Maa's orders, Lukhan saves Gayatri and they escape along with Rajmata from the palace.
 Later Swarna wakes up to find dead bodies everywhere including King Rana.
 Badi Rani Maa imprisons Swarna until she gives birth to Lukhan's child.